KSkert/OntheFly/README.md

 ---

-## 🐣 How to know you're ready to start?
+## When should you use?

 OnTheFly can make your life easier if you:

 - train **PyTorch models** (classification, regression, etc.) and want more actionability than TensorBoard/print logs
-- are using either a lightning trainer or no trainer
+- are using either a Lightning trainer or no trainer
 - prefer a **local, offline** workflow inside VS Code rather than cloud dashboards
 - are training large models on high-dimensional, possibly sensitive data

 ---

-## 🚀 Getting Started
+## 🚀 Getting Up and Running in 2 minutes

-### Quickstart (Python + VS Code)

-1. Launch **OnTheFly: Show Dashboard** from the Command Palette (`Cmd/Ctrl+Shift+P`).
-2. `pip install onthefly-ai` inside the same Python environment as your training script.
-3. Run your script exactly as you do today; as soon as it calls `Trainer.fit(...)` or `attach_lightning(...)`, the VS Code dashboard listens on `localhost:47621` and attaches automatically.

-The Python backend prints `[onthefly] dashboard connected on tcp://127.0.0.1:47621` when the dashboard is available.
-You can open the dashboard before or after launching the script—the session backfills metrics and keeps streaming so you can pause, resume, and trigger tests at any time.

 ### 👇 Install